The Historic Inn

-Third Floor.
-900 square feet.
-Premier ocean views.
 This oversized suite extends over two-thirds of the top floor of the Main Inn.
-The master bedroom with King bed, opens to a private deck.
-With pale blue walls, the sitting area is accented by a large window seat offering dramatic views of the approaches to Boothbay Harbor.
+The master bedroom with king bed, opens to a private deck.
+The sitting area is accented by a large window offering dramatic views of the approaches to Boothbay Harbor.
 A separate living room with pull-out sofa and breakfast nook compliment the expansive space.
 This is the suite for anniversaries, extended-family stays, or a luxurious retreat with plenty of room for entertaining.

 Second Floor.
 500 square feet.
 Premier ocean views.
 How many sea captains marked The Inn as a landmark on their voyages out and back from Boothbay Harbor?
 On the southwest corner of The Inn, this calm blue guest room recalls them all with its captain’s view of the ocean from windows on two sides.
 Look out to sea from the King bed and enjoy the comfortable sitting areas.